FREE GROCERY GUIDE

 To be honest, I had never heard of Kelly LeVeque before I started my hunt for the perfect protein powder, but it turns out she's got a loyal fan base as a celebrity nutritionist and wellness expert.
 This product contains just one simple ingredient: beef protein isolate.

-While many other beef-based products out there are dodgy about whether or not their products are a complete protein (some are collagen-only), what led me to Kelly is that she clearly states that her product is a complete protein, boasting 23 grams of bioavailable protein per scoop.
+While many other beef-based protein powders are dodgy about whether or not their products are a complete protein (some are collagen-only), what led me to Kelly is that she clearly states that her product is a complete protein, boasting 23 grams of bioavailable protein per scoop.

 PROS: Complete protein, high protein content, mild taste, easy to digest, grass-fed beef, Paleo, and AIP compliant.